ycrc/ycrc.github.io/docs/ai/gpu-jobstats.md

 ![Multi-GPU Jobstats example](assets/ai/jobstats/multigpu_one_active.png)
 -->

-## Using Jobstats to Scale workflows
+## Using Jobstats to scale Workflows

 - Start with one GPU and confirm usage.
 Identify total GPU utilization and memory usage with Jobstats
-- Try tinkering with the amount of data loaded, CPU totals, etc to see how utilization and memory usage changes
+- Try tinkering with the amount of data loaded, CPU totals, etc., to see how utilization and memory usage changes
 - If using entire GPU, try multiple GPUs on same node (will require code modification) and confirm with Jobstats
-     - Note: You shouldn't need to modify batch size as it was already optimized for one GPU
+     - **Note:** You shouldn't need to modify batch size as it was already optimized for one GPU
 - For complex workflows with multinode GPUs, see [multinode GPU jobs](miniconda-multigpu.md)

 ## Jobstats terminated my job!